 Our Buyer's Guide: Pre-Consutruction Condo Projects

 When it comes to buying a unit in one of Honolulu's many condo buildings, working with an experienced real estate professional is the key to success.
-I helped many buyers over the last 10 year purchase in condo projects that have already been built along with pre-construction projects that have a 4 year lead time between unit "reservation" and completion.
-In this Guide we'll go over the pre-construction buying process and what you can expect from most developers here in Honolulu.
+I've advised countless buyers thoughout my career with purchasing pre-construction projects that have a 4 year lead time between unit "reservation" and completion.
+In this Guide we'll go over the pre-construction buying process and what you can expect when purchasing from most developers here in Honolulu.

 Step 1: Finding the right project